Do I have the right to access labour market in Türkiye?

 - Related documents (activity document, other documents, latest capital and partnership information of the organization, latest tax return, power of attorney, etc.) of the workplace where necessary.

-Pre-prepared forms are available on the MoFLSS website.
+Pre-prepared forms are available on the website of Directorate General of International Labour Force.
 Both Arabic and Turkish templates are available; however, the parties are free to use any contracts in line with Turkish labour law.

 Can I set up and register my own business?

-If you are self-employed or would like to be self-employed, you need to have a legal enterprise in Turkey that is established and registered according to the Turkish Commercial Code.
-There are many types of enterprises in Turkey.
+If you are self-employed or would like to be self-employed, you need to have a legal enterprise in Türkiye that is established and registered according to the Turkish Commercial Code.
+There are many types of enterprises in Türkiye.

-Are there any professions that I won’t be able to practice in Turkey?
+Are there any professions that I won’t be able to practice in Türkiye?

-Apart from the quota applicable to foreigners employed in a workplace, certain professions in Turkey can only be practised by Turkish nationals.
+Apart from the quota applicable to foreigners employed in a workplace, certain professions in Türkiye can only be practiced by Turkish nationals.